teaguestockwell/fullstack-template/README.md

 ## Features

-- Static, Server Side, and Client side rendered pages with Nextjs.
-Pages can cached for lightning fast loading.
-Server side rendered pages like: /feedback/[gameSessionId]/edit also remove a loading state from the client for a better user experience.
+- Static, Server Side, and Client side rendering with Next.js.
+Static pages /feedback can server by a CDN for lightning fast initial loads and server side rendered pages like: /feedback/[gameSessionId]/edit remove a loading state from the client for a better user experience.

 - Users may submit a 1-5 rating with an emoji plus a comment for each session.
 Multiple players can submit feedback for the same session, but a single player may only submit one feedback per session.